cassmsand/PhotoEditorFX/README.md

 "Eclipse Temurin (AdoptOpenJDK HotSpot) 20.0.2".
 If you have a Mac with Apple Silicon select "Eclipse Temurin (AdoptOpenJDK HotSpot) 20.0.2 aarch64".

+How is the code structured?
+Where are the classes that satisfy the “Code Implementation” requirements?

-The classes that satisfy the code implementation details are "UserPhoto, MakeSmallerFilter, BlackAndWhiteFilter, Album,  the interface class Photo, and the abstract class Filter.
+The classes that satisfy the code implementation details are UserPhoto, MakeSmallerFilter, BlackAndWhiteFilter, Album,
+the interface class Photo, and the abstract class Filter.
+They are found by going opening the following folders: src > main > java > photoeditor.photoeditorFX.
-They are found by going through src > java > photoeditor.photoeditorFX > HelloApplication
+The classes to run the .fxml file are HelloApplication and HelloController.
+The .fxml named "PhotoEditorGUI.fxml" can be found by going into src > main > resources > photoeditor.photoeditorFX > PhotoEditorGUI.fxml".

+How does one run the application?

-To run the application, go to src > java > photoeditor.photoeditorFX > HelloApplication then click the run button.
+To run the application, go to src > main > java > photoeditor.photoeditorFX > HelloApplication then click the run button.
 The project will compile and then start the application.